lucian-ilie/Seq-InSite/README.md

 # The source code of Seq-InSite
 The source code of Seq-InSite is optimized for high-throughput predictions and does not share the website's restriction of 10 sequences per run.

+# Webserver
+Seq-InSite is freely available as a web server at http://seq-insite.csd.uwo.ca/.

 # Citation
 S. Hosseini,  G.B.
 Golding, L. Ilie, Seq-InSite: sequence supersedes structure for protein interaction site prediction, Bioinformatics, 2023, to appear.

 Contact:
 SeyedMohsen Hosseini (shosse59@uwo.ca)
 Lucian Ilie (ilie@uwo.ca)

 # System requirement